SampsonML/galaxygrad/README.md

 Package for a score-based diffusion model trained on HSC galaxies, ZTF like simulations, lensed quasars and more.
 See https://pypi.org/project/galaxygrad/0.3.0/.
 The prior models are stored in a huggingface repository at https://huggingface.co/sampsonML/galaxy-score-based-diffusion-models.
 Get in contact to add, or request new priors.

+> [!WARNING]
+> Galaxygrad has recently changed how models are stored and loaded in, please see updated guidlines.

 Usage:
 Install the package from pip